Mariners Sunday mailbag: Examining past prospect failures and projecting the 2021 starting lineup

 - Mike Zunino – If you want fantasy football advice or a scouting report about the SEC football race, he’s got all the info.
 I can totally picture him calling into Paul Finebaum’s show and defending the honor of Tim Tebow.

-There are really three choices that I would go:
+There are really four choices that I would go:

 West End Pub – My version of Cheers.